datamade/data-making-guidelines/README.md

 ## DataMade's Data Making Principles

 1. Never destroy data
-2. Ensure that each step in process is audit-able
+2. Ensure that each step in process is audit-able **What does this mean?**
 3. Be able to reproduce the final data with one command
-4. Write as little custom code as possible
+4. Write as little custom code as possible **Let's expand on this.
+Do we mean prefer one liners?**
-5. Use standard tools whenever possible
+5. Use standard tools whenever possible **Let's have a section on typical toolkit**

 ## Implementation Specifics - Makefiles